Invasion Percolation on Power-Law Branching Processes: Introduction

 We observe a wave-like behaviour of the weights, which is in line with the theoretical results.
 The upwards drift crosses $p_c$ as the tree restricted to weights below $p_c$ is finite a.s., and thus at some point, one is forced to accept larger weights.
 However, when a large-degree vertex is discovered, there are suddenly many small weights that can be added, causing the collapse of the wave.
 Finally, we note that a simulation study has its limitations.
-Firstly, the simulation is based on Prim's algorithm, which is only able to return the $k$-cut IPC after an infinite number of steps.
+Firstly, the simulation is based on Prim's algorithm, which is only able to return the exact $k$-cut IPC after an infinite number of steps.
 One can opt for a simulation based on the distributions in Theorem~\ref{thm:constrT}, but this is challenging as well, as one needs the inverse of these distributions.

 \paragraphi{Discussion of $\M_{k}(\clock)$ versus the IIC} As illustrated in the literature overview, the comparison of the IPC and the IIC is of great interest.
 Intuitively, the IIC can be seen as a unique path to infinity, on which critical forests are attached.
-In the IPC, the attached forests are sub-critical, but converge to critical forests further away from the root.
+In the IPC, the attached forests are barely sub-critical.
 In the case of the regular tree, where, for both the IPC and IIC, this path to infinity is uniformly chosen over the vertices, it follows that the IIC stochastically dominates the IPC \cite[Theorem 1.1]{Angel2008}.
 For the BP tree, this is not clear.
 For $\alpha>2$ and $\alpha\in(1,2)$, the notion of the IIC naturally translates into a unique path to infinity on which \textit{critical} forests are attached, where the offspring distribution can have infinite variance.
-Also in this regime it remains unclear if a notion of stochastic domination exists.
+Also in this regime it remains unclear whether a notion of stochastic domination exists.
 However, and most interestingly, the IIC on a BP tree with power-law offspring distribution with exponent $\alpha\in(0,1)$ is not well-defined.
 In a sense, one can still take $p>p_c$ and perform percolation on $\mathcal{T}$ conditional on survival, and take a limit for $p\to p_c=0$.
-Then, however, no clusters are left and the resulting object is trivial.
-Clearly, one can define the IPC on the BP tree in the power-law regime with exponent $\alpha\in(0,1)$ and based on Theorem~\ref{thm-main}, this is not a trivial cluster.
+Then, likely, no clusters are left.
+Clearly, one can define the IPC on the BP tree in the power-law regime with exponent $\alpha\in(0,1)$ and by Theorem~\ref{thm-main}, this is not a trivial object.
 This makes the results for $\alpha\in(0,1)$ particularly interesting.